-A recent NEJM Catalyst article discussed UCLA Health’s approach to developing telehealth-specific triage protocols to ensure that providers continue to deliver, and patients continue to receive, the right care, at the right time, via the right medium.
+A recent NEJM Catalyst article discussed UCLA Health’s approach to developing telehealth-specific primary care triage protocols to ensure that providers continue to deliver, and patients continue to receive, the right care, at the right time, via the right medium.

 When UCLA Health asked their primary care physicians how to determine an in-person vs. telehealth visit, doctors said the ability to deliver high-quality care via telehealth is driven by unique patient factors and clinical concerns.
 The decision on whether an in-person or telehealth visit is scheduled should be based on careful assessment of the risks and benefits associated with each approach.
 Outside of the pandemic, UCLA PCPs said there were circumstances in which telehealth should not be used, such as a patient with chest pain or abdominal pain.
 UCLA Health estimates that approximately 7% of all of their telehealth visits from March to September 2020 could have been considered inappropriate during non-pandemic times – that is, the presenting symptoms may have been more effectively and safely addressed through an in-person visit.